Swiss nobility

 Switzerland, officially the Swiss Confederation, is a collection of semi-autonomous cantons.
 As membership of the confederation has fluctuated throughout history, each of these cantons has its own unique history and nobility.
 Typically, each canton had its own constitution, currency, jurisdiction, habits, customs, history, and nobility.

 In the Middle Ages, various cantons had families with only local and, in the broad scheme of things, insignificant lands, whereas other cantons had ennobled families abroad.
-In Switzerland, there was a great number of families of dynasties who were members of the Holy Roman Empire.
+In Switzerland there were many families of dynasties who were members of the Holy Roman Empire.
 Other cantons had rulers from the House of Savoy, or from the ruling dynasty of the Kingdom of Burgundy.
 This diversity prevented the birth of a state with monarchical central authority.

 As a general rule, Swiss nobility since the 14th century can be divided into three categories: